All Collections

 3. Enable scroll-to-consent (implied consent) for a specific region

-4. Disable the "preferences" button for a specific region
+4. Disable the "preferences" or "decline" button for a specific region

 To adjust these settings go to your Termly Dashboard > Consent Management > Consent Banner settings > Consent settings.